 With approval from the Muni’s Fire Safety specialists, we've added plexiglass shields to key areas in our entryway to further minimize contact.

 Every single person entering the facility - staff, users, and spectators - is screened before each visit.
 Following questions about exposure, travel, and symptoms, we record names and contact information.
 Our screening form is found at https://thedome.us/screening/

 Members of clubs are screened by their club organizers, with data submitted to The Dome daily.
 Screening and contact information would be provided to health officials if there was ever an exposure, in order to enable their contact tracing efforts.

-We have limited our capacity to just 25% of our rated occupancy, far below the levels required by the State and Muni.
+We have limited our capacity to 25% (500 people) of our rated occupancy.

 You can read our entire COVID-19 Mitigation Plan here.